FarFromLittle/Questline/ReadMe.md

 end
 ```

-The global callback will not run when a local one has been assigned.
-This makes it necessary to do it manually.

 Be aware that you can only set a callback once per context (global or local).
 Setting it again will overwrite the previous behavior.

+As a side note, the module itself *does not* use these callbacks and are reserved for your customization.

-> Take note that both examples use a colon `:` when defining the method, which means *self* is implied.
+> Take note that the examples use a colon `:` to define the method, which means *self* is implied.
 However, when calling the global callback, a period `.` is used and *self* is passed along with the player.

 Saving Player Data
 ------------------